The King of the Snakes: Georgia

 European scholars Bengt Holbek and John Lindow stated that a similar narrative is "sporadically" found in Georgia.
-However, according to Georgian researcher Elene Gogiashvili, this narrative, also known as Sami da ("Three Sisters"), is "widespread" ("verbreitet") in this country.
-In this tale, an old person gives her third and youngest daughter to a draconic being as its bride; the girl goes to live with the dragon, who takes off its skin and becomes a handsome man; the youngest has a child with the dragon-man, and later visits her sisters; the elder sister begins to envy her cadette, abandons her up an apple tree and goes to live with the dragon-man as his wife.
+However, according to Georgian researcher Elene Gogiashvili, this narrative, also known as Sami da ("Three Sisters" (de)), is "widespread" ("verbreitet") in this country.
+In this tale, an old person gives her third and youngest daughter to a draconic being ('Gveleshapi') as its bride; the girl goes to live with the dragon, who takes off its skin and becomes a handsome man; the youngest has a child with the dragon-man, and later visits her sisters; the elder sister begins to envy her cadette, abandons her up an apple tree and goes to live with the dragon-man as his wife.
 Back to the real wife, she cries so much she melts into a puddle that falls on the ground; where the puddle lands, a reed sprouts, which her son uses to fashion a flute that begins to sing of the elder sister's treachery.
 Fearing the truth may be discovered, the elder sister, posing as the dragon-man's wife, breaks the flute in two and tosses it in the fireplace.
 However, she takes the ashes and throws them away; a poplar tree sprouts in its place which the false wife also destroys, save for a piece of wood an old woman takes with herself.
 The true wife comes out of the piece of wood and tells the truth to her husband.
+A Georgian variant was collected by scholar Isidor Levin with the title Die drei Schwestern ("The Three Sisters") and classified as types ATU 425, ATU 408 and ATU 780.